 What motivates you to take this course at a university level?
 Mention how your interest developed, what you have done to pursue it or how you have drawn inspiration from your current studies.
 In a nutshell, demonstrate your enthusiasm for it.

 ‘Be specific from line one.’

-Explain how you’re right for the course
+Explain why you are the right candidate for the course

-Say what you’ve done outside the classroom
+Say what you have done outside the classroom

 But try to avoid mentioning the wider reading that everyone else is doing.